alisson-t-bucchi/CC360-Selenium-Cucumber-Java/README.md

-# BDD in a Page Object project of Automation Test on the Contact Center 360 platform.
+# BDD test suite in a Page Object project for Contact Center 360 platform.
 This project uses the Page Object Model (POM) pattern for automated tests with Cucumber, Selenium, and Java to automate searching for information on the Search 360 page.

 ## Description